scshivam/tcp_project/README.md

 # tcp_project
-A project for TCP Connection in python
+A test project for TCP Connection in python